AAFC-BICoE/dina-ui/README.md

 If you're running DINA in a Virtual Machine or remote machine you may need to change /etc/hosts or add forwarded ports (80->80) so dina.traefik.me and accounts.traefik.me point to your development machine.

 You can log in to the application with the following username/password combos:
-* cnc-cm:cnc-cm
+* cnc-cm:cnc-cm (User witn the collection-manager role in the CNC group)
+* cnc-student:cnc-student (User witn the student role in the CNC group)
+* cnc-staff:cnc-staff (User witn the staff role in the CNC group)
 * user:user
 * admin:admin
-* dina-admin:dina-admin
+* dina-admin:dina-admin (User witn the dina-admin role)
-* cnc-student:cnc-student
-* cnc-staff:cnc-staff

 To troubleshoot whether dina.traefik.me is running on your machine, start with running this from your host machine and dev machine: